 8. Dispersion of radionuclides and radiation exposure after leaching by groundwater of a solidified core-concrete melt by Bayer, A.; Tromm, W.; Al-Omari, I. (Kernforschungszentrum Karlsruhe (Germany)) from 8.
 International congress of the International Radiation Protection Association (IRPA8)

-Posted by Bob Nichols on October 3, 2015, With 5666 Reads Filed under Environment, Life.
+Posted by Bob Nichols on October 3, 2015, With 5672 Reads Filed under Environment, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.